- Published on

 How to Create the Perfect Pull Request

 A great pull request is more than just a chunk of code—it’s a clear, concise proposal that shows you respect your reviewer's time.
-When you craft a PR thoughtfully, you speed up the entire github pull request workflow because the review becomes smooth and efficient.
+When you craft a PR thoughtfully, you speed up the entire review cycle because the review becomes smooth and efficient.
 It’s less about the technical changes and more about the human side of working together.

 The real goal is to give reviewers everything they need to understand your changes quickly and confidently.
 This means explaining the "why" behind your code, not just the "what."
 A pull request that makes the reviewer hunt for context is one that's going to sit stale, creating a bottleneck for the whole team.